Bernhart, Prince of Sayn-Wittgenstein-Hohenstein

-Bernhart Otto Peter, 6th Prince of Sayn-Wittgenstein-Hohenstein (born 15 November 1962) is a German businessman and the current head of the Princely House of Sayn-Wittgenstein-Hohenstein.
+Bernhart Otto Peter, 6th Prince of Sayn-Wittgenstein-Hohenstein is a German businessman and the current head of the Princely House of Sayn-Wittgenstein-Hohenstein.

 Early life

-Prince Bernhart was born in Marburg the son of Christian-Heinrich, Prince of Sayn-Wittgenstein-Hohenstein (1908-1983) and his second wife, Princess Dagmar of Sayn-Wittgenstein-Hohenstein (1919–2003).
+Prince Bernhart was born in Marburg the son of Christian-Heinrich, Prince of Sayn-Wittgenstein-Hohenstein and his second wife, Princess Dagmar of Sayn-Wittgenstein-Hohenstein.

 Personal life

-Prince Bernhart was married at Castle Schwarzenau, Germany on 31 August 1996 to Countess Katharina von Podewils-Dürniz, the daughter of the German diplomat Count Max von Podewils-Dürniz (1919-1982) and his wife Baroness Elisabeth von Hirschberg (1927-1974).
+Prince Bernhart was married at Castle Schwarzenau, Germany on 31 August 1996 to Countess Katharina von Podewils-Dürniz, the daughter of the German diplomat Count Max von Podewils-Dürniz and his wife Baroness Elisabeth von Hirschberg.
 She has a doctorate in Art History and in 2003 was appointed Sotheby's representative in Hamburg.
 The couple have one child, Wenzel Max, Hereditary Prince (Erbprinz) of Sayn-Wittgenstein-Hohenstein (b.
 1997).

 Career

 Prince Bernhart is Chairman of the Board of the Fürst Wittgenstein`sche Waldbesitzergesellschaft Forestry company and also joint Managing Director of Verlag Dashoefer publishers.
 He was the patron of the 300th Anniversary celebrations for the Schwarzenau Brethren, which were held on his estate in 2008.